Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jaguars stats and trends

-- The Jaguars covered the spread in their only game when underdogs by 12.5 points or more.
+- The Jaguars have been underdogs by 12.5 points or more once this year and covered the spread.

-- Jacksonville's games this season have gone over the total in only two out of 11 opportunities (18.2%).
+- Jacksonville's games this season have hit the over on just two of 11 set point totals (18.2%).

-- When Jacksonville amasses over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.

-- The Jaguars have turned the ball over 19 times this season, four more turnovers than the Rams have forced (15).
+- The Jaguars have turned the ball over four more times (19 total) than the Rams have forced a turnover (15) this season.

 Home and road insights

-- Los Angeles has two wins against the spread, and is 3-2 overall, at home this year.
+- Los Angeles has two wins against the spread, and is 3-2 overall, at home this season.

-- In away games, Jacksonville has two wins against the spread and is 0-4 overall.
+- Jacksonville is 0-4 overall, with two wins against the spread, in away games.

-- Jacksonville has gone over the total once in four away games this year.

 Powered by Data Skrive.